-(B) All nominations must be presented on an official nomination form;
+(A) All nominations must be submitted on an official nomination form to the Department of Public Safety Standards and Training.

-(C) All nominations must be postmarked no later than one year after the date an officer has performed exceptionally honorable and meritorious conduct;
+(B) All nominations must be postmarked no later than one year after the date an officer has performed exceptionally honorable and meritorious conduct or the death of an officer.

-(D) All nominations must be endorsed by the chief law enforcement officer of the department or agency of the nominee;
+(C) All nominations must be approved by the Department head or designee of the nominee.